Emad-H/Physical-Verification-using-SKY130/README.md

 ### Local Interconnect Rules

-Most foundry processes go directly from polysilicon layers to aluminimium (metal1).
+Most foundry processes go directly from polysilicon layers to aluminium (metal1).
 SkyWater uses local interconnect layers as routing layers between polysilicon and metal layers.
 Rules for this layer are based on physical properties of the material, mainly its resistance per square.

 The aspect ratio of any uncontacted local interconnect layer should generally be greater than 1:10.
 Generally, local interconnect should only be used to connect nearby layers and not for longer routing.